athena-framework/athena/docs/getting_started/error_handling.md

 ## HTTP Exceptions

-Exception handling in the Athena Framework is similar to exception handling in any Crystal program, with the addition of a new unique exception type, [ATH::Exception::HTTPException](/Framework/Exceptions/HTTPException).
+Exception handling in the Athena Framework is similar to exception handling in any Crystal program, with the addition of a new unique exception type, [AHK::Exception::HTTPException](/HTTPKernel/Exception/HTTPException).
-Custom `HTTP` errors can also be defined by inheriting from `ATH::Exception::HTTPException` or a child type.
+Custom `HTTP` errors can also be defined by inheriting from `AHK::Exception::HTTPException` or a child type.
 A use case for this could be allowing additional data/context to be included within the exception.

-Non `ATH::Exception::HTTPException` exceptions are represented as a `500 Internal Server Error`.
+Non `AHK::Exception::HTTPException` exceptions are represented as a `500 Internal Server Error`.

 When an exception is raised, the framework emits the [Exception](./middleware.md#8-exception-handling) event to allow an opportunity for it to be handled.
-By default these exceptions will return a `JSON` serialized version of the exception, via [ATH::ErrorRenderer](/Framework/ErrorRenderer), that includes the message and code; with the proper response status set.
+By default these exceptions will return a `JSON` serialized version of the exception, via [AHK::ErrorRenderer](/HTTPKernel/ErrorRenderer), that includes the message and code; with the proper response status set.
 If the exception goes unhandled, i.e. no listener sets an [AHTTP::Response](/HTTP/Response) on the event, then the request is finished and the exception is re-raised.

 ```crystal